Mikhail Zaitsev: Postwar

 Following the war, Zaitsev served in a variety of staff assignments that built upon his expertise with armored forces and warfare.
+He commanded the 17th Guards Tank Division from August 1965 to January 1967 and the 120th Guards Motor Rifle Division from January 1967 to 12 November 1968.
+Zaitsev served as chief of staff of the 7th Tank Army from 12 November 1968 to 2 December 1969, rising to command the 5th Guards Tank Army on 2 December 1969.
+Zaitsev became first deputy commander of the Belorussian Military District on 11 August 1972, rising to command of the district itself on 28 May 1976.

-He commanded a tank division in 1965 and the 5th Guards Tank Army in 1969.
-He held command of 5th Guards Tank Army from 2.12.69 to 11.8.72.
-In May 1976, he became commander of the Belorussian Military District.
-In 1980, he has transferred to the German Democratic Republic (East Germany) and became commander of the Group of Soviet Forces in Germany (GSFG) on 22 October 1980, a position he held until 6 July 1985.
+Zaitsev was transferred to East Germany and became commander of the Group of Soviet Forces in Germany (GSFG) on 25 November 1980, a position he held until 6 July 1985.
 Zaitsev was made a Hero of the Soviet Union on 22 November 1983.
 Zaitsev's priorities for GSFG included training that stressed the use of individual initiative by junior officers.

 During his tour of command of GSFG, a crisis with the United States broke out because of the shooting of Arthur D. Nicholson, a U.S. officer assigned to the U.S. Military Liaison Mission in East Germany.
 Zaitsev subsequently had a tense meeting with General Glenn K. Otis, the commander of U.S. Army Europe, in which Zaitsev stated the Soviet forces had not acted improperly when Nicholson was shot.